Apple Music: Should I Stay or Should I Go?

 - Up Next on iOS.
 The best.
 I have waited for this for oh so many years.
 You could delete all my purchased music twice as long as you just let me queue up the next seven tracks while I sit at a particularly long red light.
 Even better, telling Siri “Play The Final Countdown next” works exactly as it should.

 - Beats 1.
 Know the last time I listened to an actual radio show on purpose?
 Never.
 Seriously, before St. Vincent’s Mixtape Delivery Service I had quite literally never specifically tuned in to catch a radio show.

 Now if I had am enormous music library that I was happy with and never wanted to listen to anything new, would I like Apple Music?
 Quite possibly not.
-However, my feeling with music is that if I ever find myself solely listening to the stuff I liked when I was X years old (where X < my current age), I’ve stopped really enjoying music.
-This is just for me personally, and I don’t expect anyone else to do the same.
-I came to this conclusion because I did stop listening to new stuff for a couple years a while back.
-What I came to realize was that I also stopped being able to really talk with people about music or enjoy much music that wasn’t “my own”.
+My feeling with music is that if I ever catch myself solely listening to the stuff I liked when I was X years old (where X < my current age), I’ve stopped really enjoying music.
+This is just for me personally, and I don’t anyone else to do the same.
+But I came to this conclusion because I did just this for a couple years once.
+What I came to realize was that I stopped being able to really talk with people about music or enjoy much music that wasn’t my own.
 In fact, at some point I just stopped listening to music as a normal part of day to day life and I think this was because it was less interesting than it once was.

 So I’ll keep my Apple Music subscription and keep exploring old and new music and listening to the music that I know and love.
 All at the same time.